 LASIK Plus All 6 LASIK Alternatives

 There are over seven billion humans on earth, and every one of us has our own unique pair of eyes.
 It is because of this that there are various LASIK alternatives to help every person gain visual freedom — crisp, clear vision free from glasses and contact lenses.
-Brinton Vision specializes in LASIK plus all six of its modern alternatives – SMILE, Visian ICL, PRK, Raindrop Inlay, Kamra Inlay, and RLE.
+Brinton Vision specializes in LASIK plus all six of its modern alternatives – SMILE, Visian ICL, Visian Toric ICL, ASA (Advanced PRK), Kamra Inlay, and RLE.
 We take great pride in providing proven technology and personalized treatments to help the people of St. Louis achieve their visual freedom, even if they’ve been told they are not candidates for LASIK.

 Your Brinton Vision Ocular Analysis will allow Dr. Brinton and Dr. Poore to provide a personalized recommendation to best meet your vision goals.